 Raffle Quilt This is usually a queen size quilt, handmade by Guild members.
 Various techniques are used, including hand applique work.
 All members are asked to sell and/or buy raffle tickets.
-The winning ticket is selected at the end our biannual Quilt Show.

 Door Prizes After you sign in at each meeting as a member, you are given a ticket for a door prize drawing that night.

 The Historian Records of the guild are kept by the Historian.
 The records consist of past newsletters, directories, photo albums, and publicity of the guild such as newspaper clippings and flyers.
-The by-laws found on a seperate page on this site describes the duties of the historian.
+The by-laws found on a separate page on this site describes the duties of the historian.

 Workshops The guild schedules lectures & workshops during the course of the year.
 Professional quilt artists offer their expertise on appliqué, paper piecing or whatever the guild may be interested in accomplishing.
 We look for nationally known lecturers to speak at our meetings and events.